 I’ve turned into one of those mothers, full of terror.”

-Emma Hall is drowning in the responsibilities brought on by parenthood and feels as if she is fading into obscurity in the process.
+Emma is drowning in the responsibilities brought on by parenthood and feels as if she is fading into obscurity in the process.
 At once a free-woman with great successes in the television industry, today it seems like ages ago, and like it happened to a different person altogether.
 At forty-something Emma was a little late to parenthood, but the demands of her career made it more responsible for her to clearly focus on one thing than playing one off the other.
-Assuming she could get back to her occupational responsibilities once the children have left the nest, Emma and Ben decide that it’s better late than never and make the decision to start the baby-making process.
-Emma has an energetic and quite particular 3 year old boy named Christopher, and a 6 month old little baby girl Cecily.
-Between sticky fingers, bedtime stories, stained shirts, and restless nights one would hope that loving husband would offer relief.
-Unfortunately for Emma she is the tie that binds this family together and day after day as a compassionate reader your hoping she doesn’t fray.
-She desperately wants to get back to her day job, is envious of what Ben deems as a bad day at work, but realizes that her professional life in TV is over and motherhood is what is in store.
+Assuming she could get back to her occupational responsibilities once the children have left the nest, Emma and Ben decide that it’s better late than never and make the decision to start the process.
+Emma has an energetic and quite particular 3 year old boy, and a 6 month old little baby girl.
+Between sticky fingers, bedtime stories, stained shirts, and restless nights one would hope that loving husband would offer relief, unfortunately for Emma she is the tie that binds this family together and day after day as a compassionate reader your hoping she doesn’t fray.
+She desperately wants to get back to her day job, is envious of what Ben deems as a bad day at work, but realizes that her professional life in TV is over and domestication is what her immediate future holds.

 ” ‘I never realised how much mess is involved in just living,’ I say, with a little laugh, giving Christopher a matchbox of raisins and lifting him out of the chair.
 ‘You know: just making him a meal is the act with a thousand circumstances: all the peeling and cooking and cooling down and cutting, and then afterwards all the scraping and rinsing and wiping and sweeping.
 One stone, all these bloody ripples.
 Just the act of tidying up the chaos seems to generate more chaos.
 I open the cupboard to get out the mop, and when my back is turned he scatters clothes pegs all over the house, or hides the Hoover attachments in the recycling box.
 Or I find him wandering around clutching the bottle of bleach…’ “